Scalar two-point functions at the late-time boundary of de Sitter: Conclusions

 Heavy scalars on de Sitter seem to be less studied than their light counterparts.
 However, we have seen that they have a lot of interesting properties.
 Thus we would like to conclude by pointing out growing interest in principal series representations.
 The scalar members of the principal series representations, that is scalars on de Sitter whose mass is heavy with respect to the Hubble scale, play a role in cosmological applications.
 In \cite{Armendariz_Picon_2018} they have been considered in the context of perturbative decay of the inflaton field so as to question if the end products of such decays take over before inflation even ends.
 In \cite{Arkani-Hamed:2015bza} they are recognized to have interesting imprints on the primordial correlation functions, this is the oscillatory nature that the imaginary exponent brings along, which we also obtained in \eqref{2pointheavyPhi} for the late-time field profile, in \eqref{principalsection2point} for the late-time operators and in \eqref{canphiphi_H} in the canonical quantization picture.
 In the DFF model~\cite{Anous:2020nxu}, a quantum mechanical model, the principal series representations in two dimensions and how these representations can be accommodated within that model have been discussed.
 An interesting feature of two dimensions is that here the Hamiltonian is among the symmetry generators, contrary to the case in higher dimensions.
 Moreover the principal series representations can also appear on two dimensional AdS once charged fields are considered \cite{Anninos:2019oka}.
 The principal series representations also appear in the context of flatspace holography \cite{Donnay:2020guq,Pasterski:2017kqt}.
 On the other hand, there do exist CFTs with operators that have complex scaling dimensions\footnote{We thank the participants of the King's College London Theoretical Physics online Journal Club for drawing our attention to some of these examples.}.
 One example is the proposal of \emph{Complex CFTs} \cite{Gorbenko_2018}.
 However, the case of interest here is with operators such that the real part of the scaling dimension is close to marginality, $\frac{d+1}{2}$ in our convention of counting dimensions, where as the real part of the dimension of our principal series operators are $\frac{d}{2}$.
 Another example is the fishnet model \cite{G_rdo_an_2016} where both purely imaginary and complex scaling dimensions can arise in certain values of the coupling parameters \cite{Cavagli__2020}.
 It is an open question if any of the known CFT's with complex scaling dimensions could capture the heavy scalars on de Sitter.

 \acknowledgments

-We would like to sincerely thank Dionysios Anninos, Tarek Anous, Taha Ayfer, Armelle Bajat, Paolo Benincasa, Alejandro Cabo-Bizet, Andrea Cavagli$\grave{a}$, Claudia de Rham, Cem Eröncel, Ben Pethybridge, Bayram Tekin and Andrew Tolley for insightful discussions.
-GŞ is supported by the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie grant agreement No 840709-SymAcc.
+We would like to sincerely thank Dionysios Anninos, Tarek Anous, Taha Ayfer, Armelle Bajat, Paolo Benincasa, Nicolas Boulanger, Alejandro Cabo-Bizet, Andrea Cavagli$\grave{a}$, Claudia de Rham, Cem Eröncel, Atsushi Higuchi, Vasileios Letsios, Ben Pethybridge, Bayram Tekin, Ayngaran Thavanesan and Andrew Tolley for insightful discussions.
+GŞ acknowledges support by the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie grant agreement No 840709-SymAcc in the first half and from the European Structural and Investment Funds and the Czech Ministry of Education, Youth and Sports (MSMT) (Project CoGraDS -CZ.02.1.01/0.0/0.0/15003/0000437) in the second half of this work.
 CS acknowledges support from the European Structural and Investment Funds and the Czech Ministry of Education, Youth and Sports (MSMT) (Project CoGraDS -CZ.02.1.01/0.0/0.0/15003/0000437).